nikidimi/carnd-behavioral-cloning/README.md

 1. I started playing with different models that were failing.
 After a lot of trial and error, I tried the NVIDIA model, documented here: https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf
 2. It worked with my data and I discovered that it has less params than my initial models
 3. I started reducing the dimensions of the model - The NVIDIA model uses 200x66, I tried changing the input to 160x80 and modifying the convolutions accordingly.
 This further reduced the numbers of parameters, so I figured out that I can reduce them further
-4. A fellow student posted his model on Udacity's slack with only 400 params and I got inspired to reduce it further.
+4. A fellow student (Mengxi Wu) posted his model on Udacity's slack with only 400 params and I got inspired to reduce it further.
 There is a link on top of this document
 5. I started reducing the number of kernels in the convolution and the car was still able to drive itself.
 6. I also noticed that the original model was modified and the max pooling modified to use 4x4 pool size.
 7. For the final model I added the Average Pooling in front.
+This effectively reduces the image size to 16x8.
-Because the images are not squares, I changed the max pooling to have the same aspect ratio.
+8. Also, because the images are not squares, I changed the MaxPooling to have the same aspect ratio as the input